-This remains a critical time for Lancashire and we need the continued help and co-operation of our communities to get through this national health emergency.
-We all have a personal responsibility to help prevent the spread of a deadly virus and work towards being able to begin enjoying the things we love once again, sooner.
+This still remains a critical time for Lancashire and we need the continued help and co-operation of our communities to get through this national health emergency.
+We all have a personal responsibility, please let’s do our best to help the NHS and all other front-line workers over the coming weeks by being responsible and having respect for yourself, others and the law.

-We will be visible in our communities engaging with people and explaining the law and government guidance alongside our day to day routine police work to keep everyone safe and will not tolerate people who deliberately flout or ignore them.
+We will be visible in our communities engaging with people and explaining the law and government guidance alongside our day to day routine police work to keep everyone safe and will not tolerate people who deliberately flout or ignore them with significant anti-social behaviour, violence or criminality.
+We will often have extra officers on patrol and will have a focus on pubs, bars and the night-time economy.

 If you have information about a significant breach of the new Health Protection Regulations, you can use our online form to report it.
 However, please note we can only enforce the Health Protection Regulations, we cannot enforce Government guidance.
 Therefore, please do not use to report to us issues with social distancing.